microsoft/pxt-arcade/docs/skillmap/collector/collector4.md

 You have a full-featured game that anyone would be proud of.

-Click **Finish** to publish your project and share with friends and family!
+Click **Finish** to return to the main page where you can share your game with family and friends!